 What really has given fame to the Monastery of the Cartuja in Granada is the sacristy, to the left of the presbytery.

-The Sacristy has a dazzling appearance hard to describe because of the chromatic richness of its marbles.
+The Chapel has a dazzling appearance hard to describe because of the chromatic richness of its marbles.

 The Cartuja Monastery is an example of a unique Baroque style and offers great paintings and sculptures of the Granada School.

 Entrance Price of the Cartuja MonsteryThe entrance price of the Cartuja Monstery is 4 euros.

 Opening HoursThe Cartuja Monastery is open from Monday to Sunday.

 Winter: 10:00 to 13:00, from 15:00 to 18:00.

 Summer: 10:00 to 13:00, from 16:00 to 20:00.

 Location and How to Get to The MonasteryThe Cartuja Monastery is located on the outskirts of Granada, about two miles from the city centre, so it's best to take any of these city buses number: N7, U1, U2, U3.

 The stop where to get off is either 'Science Education' or 'Paseo de Cartuja'.